-Talk to the experts and meet others with the same condition.
+Talk to the experts, listen to presentations and meet others with the same condition.

 Our 2019 Paget’s Information Day will be in Nottingham on Friday 4th October.

 This event is for patients, families and carers.
 Health professionals, researchers and scientists also welcome.
 The venue is the Trent Bridge, Cricket Stadium, 26 Bridgford Rd, Nottingham NG2 6AG.
 Have your questions answered and meet with others who have similar concerns.
 There is no charge to attend.
 Refreshments and lunch will be provided.

 SURGERY - Speakers will include orthopaedic surgeon, Professor Mark Wilkinson, from Sheffield.
 If you have any questions regarding orthopaedic surgery, such as joint replacement, you will have the opportunity to have them answered.